geekydv/geekydv/README.md

 - 👋 Hi, I’m Divyesh Birawat,A Frontend Developer and a tech geek
 - 👀 I've hands-on expertise in Web Development
-- 🌱 I’m currently working as Frontend Developer at a Software Company
+- 🌱 I’m currently working as Frontend Developer at GALE
 - 💞️ Looking forward to collaborations
 - 📫 How to reach me? divyeshbirawat@gmail.com